Controlling code execution based on test results so far

 try {

-// Custom diagnostic collection and cleanup logic that only happens on failures.
+// Custom diagnostic collection and cleanup logic for failures.

 // Ignore the problem.